 For travelers who are not US citizens or travelers without a valid Canadian visa, please visit the CBSA website for instructions on how to apply for an Electronic Travel Authorization to fly to Canada.

-AAA will continue to monitor the status of the proposed supplemental questionnaire and keep you informed of any new developments.
-In the meantime, we urge members to apply for a Visa well in advance of the Annual Meeting and as soon as possible.
+We urge members to apply for a Visa well in advance of the Annual Meeting and as soon as possible.